Ex-Kleiner partner wins bid to keep discrimination case in public eye

 Until Pao’s lawsuit, issues surrounding gender had largely been brushed under the rug in the clubby world of venture capital.
 Since the lawsuit was filed, female employees at Pantheon and CMEA have also filed lawsuits alleging discrimination, but the firms have a lower profile than Kleiner.

-The firm is known for backing companies such as Netscape, Amazon.com Inc (AMZN.O) and Google Inc (GOOG.O).
+The firm is known for backing companies such as Netscape, Amazon.com Inc and Google Inc.